SEN/D Information Report

 Leaving HCHS:

-• At the end of KS4 and KS5 appropriate SEND information is shared with the relevant educational institutions via transfer of hard files and face to face or telephone communication with the relevant personnel at the new education provider
+• Where requested, SEND information is shared with the relevant educational institutions.
+This can be through transfer of hard files and/or direct communication with the relevant personnel at the new education provider

-• A person-centred meeting will take place with key individuals invited.
+• For pupils at Wave 3, a person-centred meeting may also take place with key individuals invited.

-Hanley Castle High School recognises the valuable contributions that parents make towards their child’s education.
-Parents are invited to provide their views as part of the annual review process but parental contributions at any time of the year are welcome should they have a concern or query.
+Hanley Castle High School recognises the valuable contributions that parents and carers make towards their child’s education.
+Parents and carers are invited to provide their views as part of the annual review process but contributions at any time of the year are welcome.
 Furthermore, student voice is also recognised and valued; students are also invited to submit their views as part of the annual review process.
-Hanley Castle High School also collects and collates student voice at timely intervals throughout the year via the school questionnaire.
+Hanley Castle High School also collects and collates student voice at timely intervals throughout the year via the school questionnaire and through the whole year group screening processes in Years Seven and Nine.
 These views help the school to adapt and improve, where necessary.

-Data comparing the attainment of SEN/D students with other students in the school and with those in similar schools is analysed annually and incorporated into Aspire@Hanley’s self-evaluation document.
+Data comparing the progress and attainment of pupils with identified SEND with other students in the school and with those in similar schools is analysed annually.
+This helps us to reflect on our areas of strength and for development and is incorporated into Aspire@Hanley’s self-evaluation document.

-Data measuring the impact of all intervention programmes is also analysed at the end of each intervention and reviewed 6 weeks later ensuring on-going evaluation.
+Data measuring the impact of all intervention programmes is also analysed at the end of each intervention.
 This data is then shared with parents and is accessible to all staff.

 All analyses are used to plan future provision and to formulate the Aspire department development plan.